 UC-HSI Doctoral Diversity Initiative

-The UC-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSI DDI) aims to enhance faculty diversity and expand pathways to the professoriate for students from California Hispanic-Serving Institutions (HSIs).
+The UC-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSI DDI) represents one of UC’s systemwide efforts to expand faculty pathways and support student success across higher education.
 The UC-HSI DDI program includes two main components:

-• Competitive grant awards to UC faculty and faculty administrators to support both short-term and long-term programs that strengthen and expand academic pathways to the professoriate.
-These efforts contribute to broader goals of increasing faculty diversity and fostering inclusive academic environments across the UC system.
+• Competitive grants are awarded to UC faculty and faculty administrators to support both short-term and long-term programs that strengthen and expand academic pathways to the professoriate.
+These efforts contribute to fostering inclusive academic environments for all students and faculty across the UC system.

 • Funding to support graduate student preparation for faculty careers, also known as the UC President’s Pre-Professoriate Fellowship program.
 Fellowship resources are awarded to support a limited number of Ph.D. students—who are alumni of California HSIs and have advanced to candidacy at a UC campus—in their professional development and exploration of faculty roles.
 Additional funds are provided to support professional development opportunities for students, beyond the selected fellowship recipients, so a broader cohort of Ph.D. students can be exposed and encouraged to prepare to consider careers in the professoriate.